Sawtaytoes/image-viewer/TASKS.md

 - [ESCAPE] key un-highlights from view where as clicking re-highlights.
 - Create custom scrollbar overlay to prevent shaky resize when scrollbar appears and disappears.
 - Figure out why opening a second instance in `ImageViewer` causes it to only show a white screen.
 This is most-likely because the `isVisible` flag isn't set correctly.
+- "Are you sure?"
+Modal confirmation dialog.
+Used for file or folder deletion.
+- Figure out multi-window not loading.
+This is noticeable when using the executable.
+- Fix hover issue (active?) when clicking image viewer navigation.
+- Keyboard keys screen state provider so each keyboard component can enable or disable keys based on a screen state.

 ## Image Loader
 - Ensure 4-image pipeline is respected.